bsmith89/strain-corr/doc/manuscript/manuscript.md

-a variety of strain tracking approaches [@TODO-StrainTrackingApproaches], in this work we apply GT-Pro [@shiFastAccurateMetagenotyping2021], an assembly-free algorithm for tallying single-nucleotide polymorphisms in shotgun metagenomic reads, followed by StrainFacts [@smithScalableMicrobialStrain2022a], which harnesses these SNP profiles to precisely identify and quantify the relative abundance of individual strains within species.
+a variety of strain tracking approaches [@TODO-StrainTrackingApproaches], in this work we apply GT-Pro [@shiFastAccurateMetagenotyping2021], an assembly-free algorithm for tallying single-nucleotide polymorphisms (SNPs) in shotgun metagenomic reads, followed by StrainFacts [@smithScalableMicrobialStrain2022a], which harnesses these SNP profiles to precisely identify individual strains within species and quantify their relative abundances.
 For each species, we consider samples estimated to be
 >=95% the majority strain as pure.
+Strains analyzed in this work are therefore defined based on their SNP-genotypes, with gene content estimated as a subsequent step.

 StrainPGC is open source and freely available at
 <https://github.com/bsmith89/StrainPGC>.